design-group/ignition-gateway-utilities/readme.md

 #### [User Preferences](./docs/user-preferences.md)
 Convenience functions for managing user preferences.
 This includes the ability to store and retrieve user preferences, default preferences for new users, session-based preference management, and individual preference updates.

-**NOTE** Depending on the database type (MSSQL or Postgres), you will need to add named queries(given in documentation) to the appropriate folders for the user preferences to work.
-Consult the documentation below for more information.
+**NOTE** Named queries are given for both MSSQL and Postgres.
+Depending on your database type you will need to use the appropriate queries and ensure the location of the queries matches paths in the `User` script.
+For more information you can consult the [User Preferences documentation](./docs/user-preferences.md).

 #### Multithreading
 Convenience functions for running scripts in parallel.
 This includes the ability to run scripts in parallel with a set thread count.